craftercms/docs/source/by-role/system-admin/installation-and-configuration/production-environment-setup.rst

    .. include:: /includes/ssh-private-key.rst

-   See the guide :ref:`newIa-setup-project-for-delivery` for more information on setting up your project for delivery.
+   See the guide :ref:`setup-project-for-delivery` for more information on setting up your project for delivery.

 #.
 For the rest of the delivery instances, you can just repeat the previous 2 steps for each one of them,